Scroll To See More Images

 Under normal circumstances, my skin is like Teflon.
-As long as I stick to a consistent routine and avoid an Oreo diet (Double Stuf for life!) when I’m stressed, breakouts don’t assault my face.
-However, social distancing is stress-inducing on a whole other level.
-Now, remembering to do something as simple as put on deodorant every day feels like a lot.
-However, I’ve yet to forget using The Ordinary Niod product that has been my secret weapon for months and continues to hold me down, despite the fact that I’ve basically abandoned the rest of my routine.
+As long as I stick to a consistent routine and avoid an Oreo-heavy diet (Double Stuf for life!) when I’m stressed, breakouts don’t typically assault my face.
+However, social distancing (not to mention the pesky mask-ne issue) is stress-inducing on a whole other level.
+Now, remembering to do something as simple as put on deodorant every day feels like a lot of effort to be quite honest.
+However, I’ve yet to forget using The Ordinary Niod product that has been my secret weapon for months and continues to keep my skin in check — despite the fact that I’ve basically abandoned the rest of my usual skincare routine.

 Niod shouldn’t be confused with The Ordinary‘s more popular range of affordable products even though both are owned by Deciem and the latter is certainly worth the hype.
 The Ordinary Squalane Cleanser is a go-to for gentle cleansing and the Niacinamide 10% + Zinc 1% serum handles dark spots.
 But Niod is the brand that actually became a permanent part of my routine—a rare moment for someone who gets bored easily.